xmgcoyi/interviews/README.md

 * Fork this repository
 * Refactor the code to be more manageable and consistent
-* Send a link to your forked repository, and your CV to jobs@realmdigital.co.za
+* Send a link to your forked repository, and your CV to mvankradenburg@realmdigital.co.za

 ### Contribution guidelines ###